Kwame Nkrumah, the father and architect of Ghana’s

 leader.

-Shortly after the arrest of Patrice Lumumba after Belgium
+Shortly after the arrest of Patrice Lumumba, after Belgium

-Prior to his overthrow, it was also a difficult period for
+Before his overthrow, it was also a difficult period for

 prominent black leaders in America, including Malcolm X and Martin Luther